This tech startup is starting its own net neutral, independent internet

 “The first stage here is to really just see how people respond to a newcomer in the market and see how open people are to trying something different,” Bradfield said.

 Mesh networks have their share of problems, though, including a complicated setup process, slow speeds at times, and a fair amount of upkeep, which in part explains why they haven’t become overwhelmingly popular.
+WeTransfer and the Community Broadband Project will own and manage all of the equipment, which they hope will make it easier to have than a typical decentralized mesh network.

 Ultimately, Bradfield said, he wants the FCC to reinstate net neutrality rules.
 States such as California, Oregon, and Washington are in the process of passing their own state-level net neutrality laws.
 Although bringing back net neutrality on a federal level is unlikely given FCC Commissioner Ajit Pai’s stance on the issue, several states and organizations have sued the FCC.